 Homebrew all-mode HF transmitter with a pair of 6KD6 sweep tube finals (above) from 1974.

-Whenever I go on the air with my KWS-1, it likes to drift a few hundred hz over 2 or 3 hours.
-This was state of the art in 1956 but nowadays people get very concerned when they hear someone drift that much!
-Since I use the KWS-1 regularly, I decided to upgrade its frequency stability to be at least equal to modern rigs.
+I've been using a 1950's vintage Collins KWS-1 as my daily transmitter for almost 20yrs now.
+It likes to drift a few hundred hz over 2 or 3 hours.
+This was state of the art in 1956 but nowadays people get very concerned when they hear someone drift that much.
+Therefore I decided to upgrade its frequency stability to be at least equal to modern rigs.
 I designed a homebrew DDS frequency control board (above) for the KWS-1 using an AD9851 chip with OCXO reference.
-The KWS-1 still works just like before and the DDS circuit is completely undetectable.
-However the OCXO now makes the 1956 transmitter extremely stable (0.1ppm) and once again a pleasure to use in todays ham bands.
+Also added an AFC stabilizer to the VFO tied to the same OCXO reference (below).
+The KWS-1 still works just like before and the modifications are completely transparent.
+The OCXO now makes the 1956 transmitter extremely stable at 0.1ppm.

 You must be logged in to file a report on this page